SanteonNL/orca/orchestrator/README.md

 The downside of this option is that the resources MUST be available on startup.

 #### EHR integration
-If you want to receive accepted tasks in your EHR, you can set `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLEQUEUE` to the messaging topic on which the task bundle will be delivered.
+If you want to receive accepted tasks in your EHR, you can set `ORCA_CAREPLANCONTRIBUTOR_TASKFILLER_TASKACCEPTEDBUNDLETOPIC` to the messaging topic or queue on which the task bundle will be delivered.
 You will also need to create the `orca.taskengine.task-accepted` on your broker.

 See "Messaging configuration" for more information.